CE marking

 3 EEA Signatories with Competent Authorities

 For a long time, Switzerland was neither a member of the EU nor a signatory.
-However, in 2008, Switzerland became the 25th country to sign the Schengen Agreement, which allows people to pass between countries with no border controls.
+However, in 2008, Switzerland became the 25th country to sign the Schengen Agreement, allowing people to pass between countries without border controls.
 All three countries below have established a competent authority.
 Switzerland has established five Notified Bodies, and Norway has two.

 1. Liechtenstein